We’re reader-supported. When you buy through links on our site, we may earn a commission at no cost to you.

 But let’s take it up a notch.
 Suppose you’re out there in the wilderness and you’ve got no matches.
 Sounds like a bit of a sticky situation, right?
 Not if you’ve mastered the art of starting a fire without matches!
 It’s one of those great skills that not only impresses people but could also come in handy in a survival situation.

 It’s not just about being a great outdoorsman or woman, it’s about gaining a skill that connects you with our ancestors, who used fire as a tool for survival and progress.
 Now, how’s that for a cool skill?

 Whether you want to learn a new skill for fun or to make yourself more marketable, there’s something on this list for you.
 And if you don’t see anything that piques your interest, there are plenty of other skills out there to explore.

-The best part is that most of these skills can be learned in your spare time.
+The best part is that most of these valuable skills can be learned in your spare time.
 So you can continue developing your professional and personal life simultaneously.
 What skill will you start learning today?